What is Curricular Practical Training (CPT)?

-Curricular Practical Training is a type of off-campus work permission for F-1 international students who are currently pursuing study programs in the U.S. and want to gain experience in their fields of study.
+Curricular Practical Training is a type of off-campus work permission for F-1 international students who are currently pursuing a course of study in the United States and want to gain experience in their fields of study.
 CPT is not available after a student completes a degree program.

 To obtain CPT, a student must: